Applicants should have a good undergraduate degree at Honours level, or equivalent.

-A good undergraduate degree at Honours level indicating basic quantitative skills is required.
+The degree must indicate basic quantitative skills.
 Applicants from different subject areas will be considered on an individual basis according to their relevant professional experience or qualifications.

 Months of entry

 This inter-disciplinary course combines international relations, gender and peacekeeping with cultural studies, and addresses the need for intercultural expertise in all global situations.